-They live in Waco, Texas, but Chip is originally from the Dallas area, and Joanna was raised in Kansas.
+Chip and Joanna live in Waco, Texas, with their family, but he’s originally from the Dallas area, and Joanna was raised in Kansas.
 Her family moved to Waco when she was a Junior in high school.

 They both attended Baylor University but didn’t meet there.
 Chip studied Business Administration and graduated in 1998.
 Joanna got her degree in Broadcast Journalism in 2001 and interned for Dan Rather at CBS News in New York.